Zephyr709/MUN/comp-2001/Assignment3/readme.md

 - void display(String user): displays the bank name and the list of accounts of a specific user name (including the user’s name, balance, and the type of account (whether it is Saving or not)).

-#### Finally, test the functionality of the program with the following steps:
+#### Finally, test the functionality of the program with the following steps

 - Create a saving account with the user name "John," deposit and withdraw money, and display the balance to test the logic.